Dak Prescott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Season Stats

-- He also has 146 rushing yards on 48 carries with one touchdown, averaging 8.6 yards per game.
+- He's also rushed 48 times for 146 yards and one touchdown, averaging 8.6 yards per game.

 - Prescott has thrown 97 passes in the red zone this season, 55.7% of his team's red zone plays.